jorainer/SpectraTutorials/README.md

 A pre-build [docker](https://www.docker.com/) image with all data and necessary packages is available [here](https://hub.docker.com/r/jorainer/spectra_tutorials).
-This docker image can be installed with `docker pull jorainer/spectra_tutorials:latest`.
+This docker image can be installed (given docker is installed on the system) with `docker pull jorainer/spectra_tutorials:latest`.

 The source code of this repository, which contains the R-markdown files of the tutorial(s) can then be downloaded with